-Youth Work in Trades Program - MWRK-11A, 11B, 12A, 12B
+Youth Work in Trades Program MWRK-11A, 11B, 12A, 12B

-GET ON-THE-JOB TRAINING AS A YOUTH APPRENTICE (up to 16 Credits 11A,B, 12 A, B) As you are working in an ITA recognized trade, not only will you take home a pay cheque, you'll also have the opportunity to earn up to 16 credits towards your high school diploma, log 920 training hours toward your trade credential and be in a position to earn a \$1,000 award.
+As you are working in an ITA recognized trade, not only will you take home a pay cheque, you'll also have the opportunity to earn up to 16 credits (4 credits per 120 hours) towards your high school diploma, log 920 training hours toward your trade credential and be in a position to earn a \$1,000 award.

-If you are already employed in a trades field please complete application form available in career center or from Mr. Runge.
+Please complete application form available in career center or from Mr. Runge.
 Apply early for maximum apprenticeship benefits!.

-ITA Learn in Trades 12 (16 credits- Semester 2 Grade 12) TRND-2A-D
+Youth Learn in Trades 12 (16 credits- Semester 2 Grade 12) TRND-2A-D

-ITA is a dual-credit program that enables you to earn high school graduation credits as well as receiving college credits and hours towards your foundations level of the technical training in an Industry Training Authority (ITA) program.
-The course is offered to students who have this option in their career plan, have applied and been accepted.
-Students generally begin the ITATrain Program (Dual Credit) during their final semester of Grade 12.
+SkilledTradesBC is a dual-credit program that enables you to earn high school graduation credits as well as receiving college credits and hours towards your foundations level of the technical training in an Industry Training Authority (formerly ITA) program.
+The course is offered to students who have been in the WEX programs, have applied (prior to the last week in September of their Grad year), and have this option in their career plan.
+The SkilledTradesBC generally runs from Feb until June or July of Grade 12